sdargoeuves/ipf-mcp-playground/README.md

     Sometimes Claude has issues detecting the location of uv / uvx.
 You can use `which uvx` to find and paste the full path in above config in such cases.

-2. Create a `.env` file in the working directory with the following required variables:
+2. **Create a `.env` file** in the working directory with the required variables:

     ```bash
     IPF_TOKEN=your_api_key_here
     IPF_URL=your_ip_fabric_host
-    IPF_VERIFY=True|False
+    IPF_VERIFY=True
+    IPF_SNAPSHOT_ID=optional_default_snapshot_id
     ```

 ## Quickstart

-### Install
+### Prerequisites

-#### IP Fabric SDK
+#### IP Fabric API Access

-You need the IP Fabric SDK installed: https://github.com/ipfabric/ipfabric-sdk
+You need IP Fabric API access with a valid API token.
+Get this from your IP Fabric instance:

-Install and enable it in the settings and copy the api key.
+1. Log into your IP Fabric instance
+2. Go to Settings → API tokens
+3. Create a new API token
+4. Copy the token for use in configuration

 #### Claude Desktop